jkboyce/svpwm-stm32/README.md

 - A drone motor.
 I've tested with small motors in the 4000-8000 KV range, and others should work.
 - A mini USB cable (not micro USB!) to connect your computer to the NUCLEO's onboard ST-LINK debugger.

 [The Discovery Book](https://docs.rust-embedded.org/discovery/) for embedded Rust development has detailed instructions on how to set up a Rust development environment targeting Arm microcontrollers.
-The book focuses on the [STM32F3 Discovery Kit](https://www.st.com/en/evaluation-tools/stm32f3discovery.html) board, which is very similar to the NUCLEO.
+The book focuses on the [STM32F3 Discovery Kit](https://www.st.com/en/evaluation-tools/stm32f3discovery.html) board, which is very similar to the NUCLEO used in this project.

-If you have OpenOCD, GDB, and Rust set up as described in the book, you can compile and run with:
+When OpenOCD, GDB, and Rust are set up as described in the book, you can compile and run with:
 ```
 cargo run --release
 ```